 - Levkovitz Y, Alpert JE, Brintz CE, et al. Effects of S-adenosylmethionine augmentation of serotonin-reuptake inhibitor antidepressants on cognitive symptoms of major depressive disorder.
 J Affect Disord.
 2011 Sep 10.
 [Epub ahead of print]

 - Filipowicz M, Bernsmeier C, Terracciano L, et al. S-adenosyl-methionine and betaine improve early virological response in chronic hepatitis C patients with previous nonresponse.
 PLoS One.
 2010 Nov 8;5(11):e15492.

 - Su ZR, Cui ZL, Ma JL, et al. Beneficial effects of S-adenosyl-L-methionine on post-hepatectomy residual liver function: a prospective, randomized, controlled clinical trial.
 Hepatogastroenterology.
 2013 Jul-Aug;60(125):1136-41.

 How It Works

 Bottom Line: Not enough research has been performed to say whether SAMe can treat depression or osteoarthritis.
-It should not be used to treat Alzheimer's disease or any other medical condition.

 SAMe is a molecule that is produced naturally by the human body.
 It acts on a number of important molecules in the body, including hormones, neurotransmitters, fatty acids, DNA, proteins, and cell membrane molecules.
 It has been found to have anti-inflammatory activity.
 Scientists are uncertain how SAMe works in depression, but they believe it may be linked to synthesis of neurotransmitters such as serotonin and dopamine.